Manufactured & Modular Home Expert Witness AND Troubleshooter in AZ

-To estimate the rehab Cost, multiply the square footage of this property by the rehabilitation cost per square foot.
+To estimate the rehab cost, multiply the square footage of this property by the rehabilitation cost per square foot.
 For example, the property is 1,500 sq.
 Ft., as well as the cost of rehab in your town, is between $15-$30 an sq.
 Ft.
 You will have the ability to find the rehab price.
 So let’s go over that again.

-Can you add onto a manufactured home?
+Can you add to a manufactured home?